 Not many people enjoy dealing with conflict, but the reality is, in any job that you take, there are bound to be disagreements and you’ll have to find a solution to a given dilemma.
 Handling conflict differs greatly on the situation, the people involved and the relationships that you have with your team.
 In a recent article by Harvard Law School on conflict management, they share:

 “[Conflict management] requires shared appreciation of the dynamic quality of relationships: how “what I say affects what you think, which affects what you say and then what I think next, and so on.”
 Without that kind of insight, each teammate will feel blameless for the problems that plague the group.”

 There are several different ways to approach the resolution of disputes, including different conflict resolution styles.
-Because handling conflicts isn’t always easy, Fellow has put together an all-encompassing guide to different conflict resolution styles, so that you can manage conflicts with more confidence and think about which styles of conflict management are best suited for you and for your team.
+Because handling conflicts isn’t always easy, Fellow has put together an all-encompassing guide to different conflict management styles, so that you can manage conflicts with more confidence and think about which styles of conflict management are best suited for you and for your team.
 If you’re usually the type to avoid conflict, prepare to be sent out of your comfort zone, while you get to know some of these conflict resolution approaches.

 What is conflict resolution?